Amy Peikoff

-Amy Lynn Peikoff (/ˈpiːkɒf/; née Rambach; born June 7, 1968) is an American writer, blogger, and a professor of philosophy and law.
-Peikoff is the Chief Policy Officer of social media platform Parler.
+Amy Lynn Peikoff (/ˈpiːkɒf/; née Rambach; born June 7, 1968) is an American attorney, writer, podcaster, and a former professor of philosophy and law.
+Peikoff was the Chief Policy Officer of social media platforms Parler and BitChute.

 Early life and education

 Amy Peikoff studied at the University of California, Los Angeles, where she earned her Bachelor of Science degree in Mathematics and Applied Science in 1992 and her Juris Doctor in 1998, having attended her first year of law school at Pepperdine University.
 She was an editor of the UCLA Law Review.
 She then earned her Doctor of Philosophy in Philosophy at the University of Southern California in 2003.

 Career

 Amy Peikoff is a member of the State Bar of California, having been admitted in May 2002.
-She has worked with The Association for Objective Law, an organization that promotes Objectivism in the legal sector, and her legal work has included the submission of an amicus curiae brief in support of Elián González's right of residence in the United States.
+Early in her career she worked with The Association for Objective Law, an organization that promotes Objectivism in the legal sector; her work with that organization included the submission of an amicus curiae brief in support of Elián González's right of residence in the United States.

 Peikoff has taught law and philosophy at Southwestern Law School, Chapman University, the United States Air Force Academy, the University of North Carolina at Chapel Hill, and the University of Texas at Austin.
 She has also spoken to audiences at DePaul University and Stanford University.
-Her specialisms include privacy, intellectual property, and Objectivism.
+Her specialisms include privacy, introductory logic, intellectual property, and Objectivism.